-With effect from April 2017 any business with in excess of 250 employees is required to report both on its website and via the Government portal the findings of its Gender Pay Gap analysis.
+Any business with in excess of 250 employees is required to report both on its website and via the Government portal the findings of its Gender Pay Gap analysis.

-Snows took the decision to use an independent third party to ensure transparency and accuracy in the calculation and assessment of its pay arrangements.
+Snows once again took the decision to use an independent third party to ensure transparency and accuracy in the calculation and assessment of its pay arrangements.
 We have complied with our obligations to report via the Government portal in this matter and have replicated the results of the assessment carried out below.

 The reporting requirements stipulate that we must report on both the mean and median pay gap in terms of hourly rate and bonus pay.
 It is also a requirement to report what percentage of men and women are represented within earnings quartiles.

 The mean pay gap is the difference between average hourly earnings of men and women.

 The median pay gap is the difference between midpoints in the ranges of hourly earnings of men and women.

 In simple terms men receive a slightly higher hourly rate than women.